|Value||Eligibility||Open date||Close date|

 III. the student has committed misconduct or other inappropriate conduct.

 a.
-Where during the scholarship a student engages in misconduct, or other inappropriate conduct (either during the scholarship or in connection with the student’s application and eligibility for the scholarship), which in the opinion of the University warrants recovery of funds paid to the student, the University may require the student to repay scholarship funds and any other payments made to the student in connection with the scholarship.
+Where during the scholarship a student engages in misconduct, or other inappropriate conduct (either during the scholarship or in connection with the student’s application and eligibility for the scholarship), which in the opinion of the University warrants recovery of funds provided, the University may require the student to repay payments made in connection with the scholarship.
 Examples of such conduct include and without limitation; academic dishonesty, research misconduct within the meaning of the Research Code of Conduct (for example, plagiarism in proposing, carrying out or reporting the results of research, or failure to declare or manage a serious conflict of interests), breach of the Code of Conduct for Students and misrepresentation in the application materials or other documentation associated with the Scholarship.

 b.
 The University may require such repayment at any time during or after the scholarship period.
 In addition, by accepting this scholarship, the student consents to all aspects of any investigation into misconduct in connection with this scholarship being disclosed by the University to the funding body and/or any relevant professional body.